 In CDH 5.8, Cloudera Search adds support for storing permissions in the Sentry service.
 You can enable storing permissions in the Sentry service by Enabling the Sentry Service for Solr.
-If you have already configured Sentry's policy file-based approach, you can migrate existing authorization settings as described in Migrating from Sentry Policy Files to the Sentry Service. solrct1 has been extended to support:
+If you have already configured Sentry's policy file-based approach, you can migrate existing authorization settings as described in Migrating from Sentry Policy Files to the Sentry Service. solrctl has been extended to support:

-- · Migrating existing policy files to the Sentry service - Managing managing permissions in the Sentry service
+- · Migrating existing policy files to the Sentry service - Managing managing permissions in the Sentry service used to provide different groups varied degrees of access to resources.
+For reference information, see solrctl Reference on page 51.

-The following is an example of the commands used to configure Sentry for Solr using solrctl using the Sentry option.
-These commands should be run on the Sentry Server host or a host with a Sentry Gateway role.
+The following is an example of the commands used to configure Sentry for Solr using solrctl sentry command.
+These commands should be run on a host with a Solr Gateway role.

 These sample commands that follow illustrate establishing two different roles, each of which have different access requirements.
-The process of creating roles, adding roles to groups, and granting privileges to roles is a typical workflow used to provide different groups varied degrees of access to resources.
-For reference information, see solrctl Reference on page 20.
+The process of creating roles, adding roles to groups, and granting privileges to roles is a typical workflow

 Begin by creating roles.
-The following command creates ops_role and dev_ops_role:
+The following command creates ops\role and dev\ops\role: